slathrop/jwt-azure-ad-bearer-example/README.md

 }
 ```

-The main index into the objects in the array is the `"x5t"` value:
+The main index into the objects in the array is the `"x5t"` value (X.509 "Tag"):

 - `z44wMdHu8wKsumrbfaK98qxs5YI`,
 - `SSQdhI1cKvhQEDSJxE2gGYs40Q0`, or